 Camper Age Groups

 Campers will be grouped together based on grades to create an age-appropriate experience.
-Campers must be at least six years of age by the first day of camp, July 4 2016.
+Campers must be at least six years of age by the first day of camp.
 This ensures young campers are able to fully participate for the entire day session.

 - Junior Group—Ages 6 & 7

 - Leaders in Training—Ages 12, 13, 14 & 15

 - Trail Blazers (Girls Only) - Ages 12, 13, 14 & 15

 Leaders in Training (LIT) Program

 The LIT Program is two weeks and offered for youth ages 12–15.
 The program is a fun and exciting introduction to taking on leadership roles within our camp community.
 Our highly skilled staff will mentor and guide the LIT participants through exciting challenges and projects onsite, and provide feedback during the process.
 Activities include bicycle adventures, foraging for wild edibles, working with hand tools and developing knowledge around species identification.